kennethbhunt/kennethhunt.github.io/_posts/2018-10-06-datascience.markdown

 Data science has many “tools” to help solve business problems.
 As more people within organizations increase their understanding of identifying business problems, they will begin to use their expertise to identify business questions that need to be analyzed.
 This process by all company employees will provide significant value when implemented.

 5. Analyzing data that is not being used:
 This is a very difficult thing to analyze, but it is believed that a very large amount of data is not being analyzed at all.
-It is very likely that if an organization is not tracking a large amount of their data, they are possibly missing out on key insights that may help their organization become more efficient and to make better decisions.
+It is very likely that if an organization is not tracking a large amount of their data, they are possibly missing out on key insights that may help their organization become more efficient and to allow better decision making within the organization.

 These are 5 ways that data science can help increase value in organizations.
 If an organization does not have a data scientist, there is certainly a large amount of potential to add business value.
 If a company has staff that works on data science activities, maybe those types of companies can consider outsourcing some of the work to consultants to increase business value.